 Firewalls sit at the network and transport layers.
 Consequently, they only monitor network traffic coming into and out of nodes and destination hosts.
 These layers are closer to the public internet.

 Like a NGFW, a WAF sits at the application layer (7) where the user interacts with the software and network.
 WAFs traditionally sit between an application or server and the traditional firewall.
-This means that malicious traffic needs to get through two different firewalls before getting to the application itself.
+This means malicious traffic needs to get through two different firewalls before reaching the application itself.
 As a WAF usually protects a few web applications, the policies applied can be much more granular and targeted, versus NGFWs or firewalls which serve large segments of a network.

 Think of a firewall as security around the perimeter of an entire hotel, whereas a WAF is security for a single room within the same hotel.